 - Since then, many chances to welcome Russia into NATO have not been pursued, which was a mistake.
 Russia belongs to the West, it can and should be seen as a future ally.
 Russian culture is second to none, the Russian people would benefit from being part of the largest alliance on the planet.
 Many chances were squandered, but we should revisit the topic and move forward, together.

-- On Georgia, the West was partially in the wrong.
-When Georgia gained independence, it failed to release South Ossetia, Adjara and Abkhazia into independence as well.
+- On Georgia, the West was partially in the wrong, maybe.
+When Georgia gained independence, it failed to release South Ossetia, Adjara and Abkhazia into independence as well – or create a better federal solution.
 The West misunderstood the issue and supported the wrong side.
-However, none of that justified Putin’s war – such issues need to be resolved diplomatically, not militarily.
+However, none of that justified Putin’s war – such issues need to be resolved diplomatically, not militarily (caveat: on the other hand, maybe I am misunderstanding the issue and am falling into Putin’s propaganda trap here).

 - On Kosova, Putin was in the wrong.
 Serbia tried to keep Yugoslavia together by forcing Serb leadership on nations desiring independence.